VergerLab/MT_Angle2Ablation_Workflow/Installation_procedure.md

 # How to install and run the different components of the workflow

-In the simplest version of the installation you only need to have Fiji, two macros listed below and two additional fiji plugins.
+In the simplest version of the installation you only need to have Fiji, the "Angle2ablation_Workflow_ToolSet.ijm" macro Toolset and two additional fiji plugins.

 Then, data analysis can be performed with any appropriate software, but here we propose a user-friendly python __Jupyter notebook__ with predefined graph output and statistical analysis to ease a robust analysis of the results.
 __This notebook can be run online with no install directly from your web browser__, or locally on your computer after installing the required software and python libraries.